Shishumar-class submarine

+The Shishumar class is unique among Type 209s for having an IKL-designed integrated escape sphere.
+The sphere has accommodations for the entire crew with an eight-hour air supply.

+The submarines form the 10th Submarine Squadron at INS Vajrabahu, Mumbai.

 History

 India signed the agreement for these submarines with Howaldtswerke-Deutsche Werft (HDW) on 11 December 1981.
 The agreement called for building of two submarines in West Germany, the supply of knocked-down kits for assembling two more submarines in Mazagon Dock Limited (MDL), and training for construction and logistics services.
 An agreement was announced in 1984 for the construction of two additional submarines in MDL, but was subsequently cancelled due to economic crisis in the late 1980s.
 The four submarines that were finally built form the 10th submarine squadron based at Mumbai.